TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

 ### **3.3.
 Functional Requirements**

 1. **Authenticate**:<a id="fr1"></a>
-   1. **Sign Up**:
-        - **Description**: This feature allows users to create an account on the app using Google Sign In API.
-        - **Primary actor(s)**: User
-        - **Main success scenario**:
-            1. User enters credentials in Google Sign In
-            2. The system generates a token for the user
-            3. The user is added to the User DB
-            4. User gets confirmation the sign up was successful
-            5. New session is started
-        - **Failure scenario(s)**:
-            - 1a.
-Invalid email:
-                - 1a1.
-An error message is displayed telling user of the error
-                - 1a2.
-App prompts user to re-enter a valid email
-            - 3a.
-Unable to connect to server to add User
-                - 3a1.
-An error message is displayed telling user of the error
-                - 3a2.
-App prompts user to try again after a set time period
-    2. **Sign In**:
+    1. **Sign In**:
         - **Description**: This feature allows users to sign in to an existing account on the app using Google Sign In API.
         - **Primary actor(s)**: User
         - **Main success scenario**:
             1. User enters credentials in Google Sign In
             2. The system fetches a token for the user
-            3. System checks User is in the Database
+            3. System checks User is in the Database and not banned
+            4. Adds new user if not in database
-            4. A new session is created for the user
+            5. A new session is created for the user
-            5. User gets confirmation the Login was successful
+            6. User gets confirmation the Login was successful
         - **Failure scenario(s)**:
             - 3a.
 Unable to connect to server to check User data in DB
                 - 3a1.
 An error message is displayed telling user of the error
                 - 3a2.
 App prompts user to try again after a set time period
-    3. **Sign Out**:
+    2. **Sign Out**:
         - **Description**: This feature allows users to log out from the app and close their current session.
         - **Primary actor(s)**: User
         - **Main success scenario**: